 The house is supplied with potable water, brought underground directly from a natural spring 2 km away.
 As a precaution (considering the old water pipes in the house), we drink bottled water, and raw food is disinfected with an anti-microbial solution.
 Our kitchen is not vegetarian, however, vegetarian and/or vegan dietary requirements can usually be accommodated.
 Soy and meat substitute products are very scarce in this region of Mexico.
 If you have any special dietary needs or allergies, please let us know a month in advance.

 We do not provide health insurance; YOU MUST PROVIDE YOUR OWN.
 There are good doctors, a hospital and an emergency room in Maravatío (6 kms away).

 Is it possible to take trips to surrounding towns and sites?

 Yes, there’s frequent bus service to Maravatio, Tlalpujahua, El Oro, Morelia, Patzcuaro and more (every 20 minutes).
-It takes about 15-90 mins to get there, and costs are $6-150 pesos each way.
+It takes about 15 mins to Maravatio, and costs $13 pesos each way.